Resources for Students

 - Interpreters shall strive to further knowledge and skills through participation in workshops, professional meetings, interactions with professional colleagues, and reading of current literature in the field.

-- Interpreters shall strive to maintain high professional standards as outlined more fully and comprehensively in the Code of Ethics.
-(RID)
+- Interpreters shall strive to maintain high professional standards as outlined more fully and comprehensively in the NAD-RID Code of Professional Conduct.

 As mentioned above, the interpreter’s obligation is to transmit information and facilitate communication while allowing the student and instructor/facilitator to actually control the communication interaction.
 Instructors/facilitators should refrain from asking the interpreter to perform other tasks, such as functioning as a teacher’s aide or a participant in class activities, as this may interfere with the quality of communication provided and could compromise the role of the interpreter.